ericharding/JUSTInstaller/README.md

 No built in support but you can check IsfirstRunOnCurrentVersion and do some custom cleanup.

+## I use the registry to run my application on startup.
+When I install a new version I need to update the registry.

+When you call InstallUpdate() and it installs a new version it will return an "entry point" which is the path to the new executable.
+You can use this to update to the new location.
+You could also use IsFirstRunOnCurrentVersion to check on startup if you need to do some cleanup.

 ## I'd like my application to install into a priveledged location like c:/program files/

 First, it's probably easier to just install per-user.
 However, if you want to you can accomplish this one of two ways.